hickory-dns/hickory-dns/README.md

 ## Client

-Using the client should be safe.
+Using the client is safe.
 The client is currently hardcoded to a 5 second, timeout.
 I'll make this configurable if people ask for that, please file a request for any features.
 Please send feedback!
 It currently does not cache responses, if this is a feature you'd like earlier rather than later, post a request.
 The validation of DNSSec is complete including NSEC.
-As of now NSEC3 is broken, and it's not clear at this point that it will be supported.
+As of now NSEC3 is broken, and I may never plan to support it.
+I have some alternative ideas for private data in the zone.

+### Unique client side implementations

+These are not unique to this client, but are high level functions that hide the details in DNS from the caller

+* secure_query - DNSSec validation
+* create - atomic create of a record, with authenticated request
+* append - verify existence of a record and append to it
+* compare_and_swap - atomic (depends on server) compare and swap
+* delete_by_rdata - delete a specific record
+* delete_rrset - delete an entire record set
+* delete_all - delete all records sets with a given name

 ## Server